Alfresco/docs-alfresco/microsoft-office/latest/config/index.md

 ## Setting up a global filepath to access Alfresco

 In Windows Explorer, you can set up a Group Policy to manage Favorites on client machines, or share a .lnk file in your Links folder.
-This can be useful if you want to preconfigure the folder that users will need to access the Alfresco repository from Microsoft Office (`http://servername:port/alfresco/aos`).
+This can be useful if you want to preconfigure the folder that users will need to access the repository from Microsoft Office (`http://servername:port/alfresco/aos`).

 On a Windows 7 machine, the contents of Favorites in Windows Explorer is assembled from the .lnk files in `C:\Users\username\Links`.
 You can create a `.lnk` file in your `Links` folder and distribute this to the `Links` folder of other users, or preferably, you can use a Group Policy to manage Favorites on user machines.